-Heating and hot water
+Heating and hot wa ter

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+We understand the system has been serviced on an annual basis and we would advise that all service documentation be obtained and authenticated at the point of sale.